Your housing rights in the cost of living crisis

 • get an eviction order from a court or tribunal

-The ban can apply if you rent from:
+The ban could have been applied if you rented from:

 • a private landlord or letting agency